Sophie-Williams/Bitefight-Bot-Demo/README.md

 * few txt documents.

 ## differences:
-* BOT_Chrome.zip --> basic bot
+* BOT_Chrome.zip --> basic story bot
-* BOT_Chrome_Scrolling.zip --> added "manual" mousewheel scrolling in case the basic bot does not scroll on pages automatically
+* BOT_Chrome_Scrolling.zip --> added "manual" mousewheel scrolling in case the basic story bot does not scroll on pages automatically
-* BOT_Chrome_Aspects.zip --> helps you level or reorganize your wanted aspects
+* BOT_Chrome_Aspects.zip --> helps you level or reorganize your wanted aspects as fast as possible